buro9/microcosm/README.md

 2. `microcosm-api` which is the JSON API server and talks to the database
 3. `microcosm` which is a combined web application and API in one binary for single server or homogenous server installs

-NOTE: Right now only `microcosm-web` is being produced, when the web UI is complete the existing [https://github.com/microcosm-cc/microcosm](https://github.com/microcosm-cc/microcosm) repo that contains the API will be merged or copied in.
+NOTE: Right now only `microcosm-web` is being produced, when the web UI is complete the existing [https://github.com/microcosm-cc/microcosm](https://github.com/microcosm-cc/microcosm) repo that contains the API will be merged or copied in once `microcosm-web` is complete as a standalone client.

 All of the binaries can be load balanced and will scale horizontally.
+Only the database will hold state.

 ## Features

 * Go web and API servers
-* Within the Go web server all API responses are cached if possible (for guest users)
+* Within the Go web server all API responses are cached if possible (including all requests for guest users)
 * Serves both HTTP and HTTPS (including HTTP/2) and forces SSL when required
 * It's fast
-* I can read this and make sense of it
+* I can read this and make sense of it, meaning I can maintain it in future or others could

 ## Dependencies

-* Go1.7+ (latest stable preferred)
+* Go (latest stable preferred)
 * Memcached running on localhost:11211 (the web client uses a httpcache transport for the API)
-* PostgreSQL 9.4+ (latest stable preferred) with postgresql-contrib and the ltree module installed
+* PostgreSQL (latest stable preferred) with postgresql-contrib and the ltree module installed

 ## Usage